nus-cs2103-AY2021S1/ip/docs/README.md

 data.

 ### Usage 1: Marks the specific task as done
-This function only requires `done` command and task index.
+> This function only requires `done` command and task index.
+Finds the task with the index number specified by user and marks the task as done.

 Usage example:
 `done 2`